vineethbabuR/H5Addin/README.md

 ## Installation
- XLL file requires no installation or admin rights, no registry writes are made.
-XLL can be loaded as a standard Excel Add-in via the developer ribbon tab.
+ xll add-in file requires no installation or admin rights, no registry writes are made.
+The add-in can be loaded as a standard Excel Add-in via the developer ribbon tab.

 ## Usage
 * ...